jdswinbank/Comet/docs/authentication.rst

 can be specified, regardless of how many remote brokers are being connected
 to: the same key will be used for all of them.

+Also when invoking comet as a *subscriber*, the ``--event-auth`` option can be used to specify that received events should only be acted upon (forwarded to other subscribers, passed to :ref:`local handlers <sec-handlers>`, or sent to external commands) if they are properly signed (including the requirements on the ``AuthorIVORN`` outline above).

 When invoking Comet as a *broadcaster* (that is, with the ``--broadcast`` option), the ``--subscriber-auth`` option enables authentication of subscribers.
 Subscription requests are accepted if the subscriber is able to